avidfm/avid-next-firebase-auth/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of the bug.
+A clear and concise description of what the bug is.

-**Versions**

-`next-firebase-auth` version:
-Firebase JS SDK:
-Next.js:
+**Version**
+What version of `next-firebase-auth` are you using?

 **To Reproduce**
 Steps to reproduce the behavior: